Best Ad Blockers for Chrome in 2026: Tested and Ranked

 ★★☆☆☆ 2.8 / 5

-The defining controversy around AdBlock Plus is its Acceptable Ads programme.
-By default, ABP does not block ads from companies who have paid to be whitelisted — including some of the largest ad networks in the world.
-The reasoning is that "acceptable" (non-intrusive) ads help fund content creators.
-The counterargument is that users install an ad blocker to block ads, and charging advertisers for whitelist access is a direct conflict of interest.
-You can disable Acceptable Ads in the settings, which significantly improves blocking effectiveness, but this requires deliberate action and many users never change the default.
+The core issue: AdBlock Plus runs the Acceptable Ads programme.
+By default, it whitelists advertisers who pay for the privilege, including major ad networks.
+The justification is that non-intrusive ads fund content creators.
+The reality is that users installed an ad blocker to block ads, and selling whitelist slots to advertisers creates an obvious conflict of interest.
+You can turn off Acceptable Ads in settings, but most users never do.

-Technical performance is below average compared to modern competitors.
-In our tests, ABP with default settings blocked approximately 62% of ad impressions — one of the lowest rates in our group.
-With Acceptable Ads disabled it improved to around 84%, but still behind the leaders.
-CPU usage was the highest of all extensions we tested.
+Performance lags.
+With Acceptable Ads enabled (the default), ABP blocked 62% of ad impressions in our tests.
+The lowest rate in the group.
+With Acceptable Ads disabled, 84%, still behind the leaders.
+CPU usage was the highest of all extensions tested.

 Pros

-• Very widely recognised and installed — easy to find support
+• Very widely recognized and installed, easy to find support

 • Works on Chrome and Firefox